Expression of recombinant manganese peroxidase in Pichia pastoris: Biosynthesis, stability and kinetics analysis

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Jiang, Fei, "Expression of recombinant manganese peroxidase in Pichia pastoris: Biosynthesis, stability and kinetics analysis" (2006).
 Biomedical and Chemical Engineering - Dissertations.
-Paper 13.
+13.